kayabaNerve/full-chain-membership-proofs/crypto/bulletproofs-plus/README.md

 The transcript policies of this library need to be reviewed.

 Lack of comprehensive Zeroize usage needs to be reviewed as well.

+Moving multiexp to IntoIter may save several notable allocations.